 "What do you have to thank me for?"
 Snow whispered, breathing shakily through her tears.

-"For Emma," Regina told her, her lips stretching with a smile as her eyes glistened beautifully in the sunlight streaming through the windows.
+"For Emma," Regina told her, her lips stretching with a beautiful smile as her eyes glistened in the sunlight streaming through the windows.

 Snow returned her smile, squeezing Regina's hands affectionately.
 "Perhaps," she said, "it was always meant to be this way.
 You lost your first love because of me, Regina, and the guilt of Daniel's death has stayed with me all these years.
 It seems only fitting that the debt I owe you be paid not with bloodshed but with new love; that your True Love be born through me.
 Perhaps, now, we can truly start anew, truly be the family I once wished us to be."